 For the last few years, the Razer Blade has enjoyed an enviable position among the best gaming laptops.
 Thin and portable without sacrificing power, it represents what some may say is the ideal when it comes to gaming laptops.

-Unfortunately, Razer no longer stands alone in the ultra-portable gaming laptop sphere – with fantastic devices like the MSI GS65 Stealth and the Gigabyte Aero 15X offering up some fierce competition.
-However, this just makes us more excited for what Razer will have to offer with its 2019 Blade – nothing drive innovation like competition.
+Unfortunately, Razer doesn’t stand alone in the ultra-portable gaming laptop game anymore – with sublime products like the MSI GS65 Stealth and the Gigabyte Aero 15X offering up some fierce competition.
+However, this just makes us more excited for what Razer will have to offer with the Razer Blade 2019 – nothing drives innovation like competition.

-So, what will the Razer Blade 2019 look like?
-Well, no one knows, but we can still sit down and do a bit of speculation – create a wish list.
-So, sit back, relax and we’ll jump into boundless speculation and gossip about the next ultraportable, ultra-premium gaming notebook from the storied gaming brand.
-And, while you’re here, make sure you bookmark this article, as we’ll update it the moment new information comes our way.
+So, what’s in store for the Razer Blade 2019?
+Well, in short we have no clue.
+Still, we can do a bit of speculation to create a wish list of what we want to see in the Razer Blade 2019.
+So, sit back, relax and we’ll jump into boundless speculation and gossip about the next ultraportable, ultra-premium gaming notebook from everyone’s favorite gaming brand.
+And, while you’re here, make sure you keep this page bookmarked, as we’ll update it with any new information that comes our way.

 Cut to the chase